COSTUME SYMPOSIUM 2025

-This year the fifth Costume Symposium will be held from Friday 6 – Sunday 8 September at Nottingham Trent University, with the usual format of a day of talks followed by two days of workshops.
-Find out about registration here.
+Details of the dates and venue of the sixth Costume Symposium will be announced soon.
+The event will have with the usual format of a day of talks followed by two days of workshops.

-Keynote speaker for the Talks day (Friday 6 September) will be Caroline McCall, a BAFTA and Emmy award winning costume designer best known for her work on Downton Abbey (2010) and His Dark Materials (2019).
+Keynote speaker for the Talks day (Friday 6 September) was Caroline McCall, a BAFTA and Emmy award winning costume designer best known for her work on Downton Abbey (2010) and His Dark Materials (2019).
 Caroline is currently costume designer on House of Dragons season 2.

-Also speaking will be knitwear designer, pattern cutter and educator Juliana Sissons, whose background in costume design, Savile Row tailoring and pattern cutting has provided her with a unique approach to knitwear.
+Also speaking was knitwear designer, pattern cutter and educator Juliana Sissons, whose background in costume design, Savile Row tailoring and pattern cutting has provided her with a unique approach to knitwear.

-A demonstration, Creating Drama: Deconstructing Period Costume, will be presented and there will be a panel discussion in which tailors, costumiers, costume cutters and makers will talk about how they started out in the industry.
+A demonstration, Creating Drama: Deconstructing Period Costume, was presented and there was a panel discussion in which tailors, costumiers, costume cutters and makers talked about how they started out in the industry.

-Two days of practical workshops (Saturday 7 and Sunday 8 September) will be led by Sean Barrett (Millinery), Gillian Carew (Men’s Period Tailoring) , Michele Carragher (Embroidery Embellishment), Enda Kenny (Dyeing and Enhancement), Kunza (Corsetry), Riina Oun (Handmade Gloves), with a new tutor and workshop this year: Lucy Sturley (Costume Making for Stop Motion Animation).
-The workshops offer an unrivalled opportunity for makers to develop their skills.
+Two days of practical workshops (Saturday 7 and Sunday 8 September) were led by Sean Barrett (Millinery), Gillian Carew (Men’s Period Tailoring) , Michele Carragher (Embroidery Embellishment), Enda Kenny (Dyeing and Enhancement), Kunza (Corsetry), Riina Oun (Handmade Gloves), with a new tutor and workshop: Lucy Sturley (Costume Making for Stop Motion Animation).
+Each year the workshops offer an unrivalled opportunity for makers to develop their skills.
 Find out about the workshops here.

 COSTUME SYMPOSIUM VIDEOS